 The Conversational Malay Programme is introduced as an enrichment programme for non-Malay pupils who are interested in learning Malay language and culture.
 Pupils will be able to converse in simple everyday Malay Language.
 This programme will also help pupils to enhance their rapport with Malay-speaking friends.

-Extensive Reading Programme
+Structured Reading Programme

 The aim of the structured reading programme is to develop pupils’ interests and reading habits as well as to increase student awareness and appreciation of their own culture.
 Through extensive reading, the pupils will be able to master the language and also broaden their vocabulary.
 Suitable reading materials and activities are selected to enhance their learning of the language.